gradbench/gradbench/evals/gmm/README.md

 ### Generation

 To generate files with the below inputs, 3 values are used: D, K, and N. D ranges from $2^1$ to $2^7$ and represents the dimension of the data points and means.
-K is the number of mixture components (clusters) where K $\in$ [5,10,25,50,100].
-Additionally, GMM can be run with 1k, 10k, or 2.5 million data points, where N represents this value.
-These values/ranges are iterated over in the data generator.
+K is the number of mixture components (clusters) where K $\in [5,10,25,50,100,200]$.
+Additionally, GMM can be run with $1000$ or $10000$ data points, where N represents this value.
+These values/ranges are iterated over to create various datasets.

 ### Inputs

-One file is read in that then extracts the following inputs
+The data generator returns a dictionary with the following inputs

 1. Alphas ($\alpha$): Mixing components, weights

    $$\alpha \in \mathbb{R}^K$$

 2. Means ($M$): Expected centroid points, $\mu_k \in \mathbb{R}^D$

    $$M \in \mathbb{R}^{K \times D}$$

 3. Inverse Covariance Factor ($ICF$): Parameteres for the inverse covariance matrix (precision matrix)

    $$ICF \in \mathbb{R}^{K \times (D + \frac{D(D-1)}{2})}$$

 4. $X$: Data points being fitted

-   $$X \in \mathbb{R}^{D}$$
+   $$X \in \mathbb{R}^{N \times D}$$

-5. Wishart: Wishard distribution parameters to specify inital beliefs about scale and structure of precision matrcies stored in a tuple
+5. Wishart: Wishart distribution parameters to specify inital beliefs about scale and structure of precision matrcies stored in a tuple

 ### Outputs